 To gauge the nature of automation dynamics in the U.S. labor market and across places, multiple datasets as described above are utilized here to assess both past trends and to provide a picture about some possible future ones.

 This assessment first reviews the impacts of automation in the recent IT-era.
-Then it forecasts the potential future progress of automation in the AI-era looking forward from now to 2030.
+Then it forecasts the potential future progress of automation in the AI-era up to 2030.

-Automation in the IT Era
+Automation in the IT era

 To the extent the spread of IT through the economy since the 1980s represents a first episode of digitally driven automation, it provides a source of initial insights about current and future change.

-National and regional patterns of growth and displacement from the past several decades, therefore, provide hints about possible future patterns of change.
+National and regional patterns of growth and displacement from the past several decades therefore provide hints about possible future patterns of change.

-1. Overall employment has grown in the IT era nationally but the middle of the wage continuum has been “hollowed out”—with changes in employment and wages greatest at the high and low ends of the wage distribution.
+1. Overall employment has grown in the IT era nationally, but the middle of the wage continuum has been “hollowed out”—with changes in employment and wages greatest at the high and low ends of the wage distribution.

-One thing that has not happened during the past several decades of digitally powered automation associated with the widespread adoption of the personal computer in the U.S. is any wholesale decline of employment.
+One thing that has not happened during the past several decades of digitally powered automation associated with the widespread adoption of the personal computer in the United States is any wholesale decline in employment.
 Over the years 1980 to 2016, the economy created 54 million net new jobs, even as exponential gains in computer adoption and processing speed were realized.
-During that time, the ratio of jobs to the civilian, non-institutionalized population over age 16 actually increased from 55 percent in January, 1980 to 57 percent in December, 2016.
+During that time, the ratio of jobs to the civilian non-institutionalized population over age 16 actually increased from 55 percent in January, 1980 to 57 percent in December, 2016.
 That implies that automation does not necessarily diminish the overall pool of available jobs, even in periods of rapid technological advance.

-And yet, automation does seem to have coincided with a significant “hollowing out” of the employment distribution in the last nearly four decades.
-In this regard, work led by David Autor and his collaborators documents a striking “polarization” of the U.S. labor market, whereby the demand for work at both the high and low ends of the wage distribution has grown, even as it has slumped in the middle—contributing to a reduction of middle-skill employment.
-Nor is the U.S. is alone in facing this dynamic—this same trend has also been documented across the whole of Western Europe.
+And yet, automation does seem to have coincided with a significant hollowing out of the employment distribution in the last nearly four decades.
+In this regard, work led by David Autor and his collaborators documents a striking polarization of the U.S. labor market, whereby the demand for work at both the high and low ends of the wage distribution has grown, even as it has slumped in the middle—contributing to a reduction of middle-skill employment.
+Nor is the United States is alone in facing this dynamic—this same trend has also been documented across the whole of Western Europe.

 Figure X, derived from Autor and Dorn, illustrates these trends in the United States.
 As such, the graph plots smoothed changes in employment (the dark blue line) and wages (the light blue line) between 1980 and 2016 ordered by occupational wage percentile at the start of the period.
-Lower paying jobs (that generally imply lower education roles) lie to the left while higher paying, higher-education jobs range to the right.
+Lower paying jobs (that generally imply lower education requirements) lie to the left while higher paying, higher-education jobs range to the right.
 Overall, it is very clear that both employment growth and wage progress have slumped in the middle of the skill distribution for occupations such as production helpers and clerical workers during the first era of widespread digital automation.
 Gains have come predominently at the low and high ends of the scale and those have become more pronounced over time.